Thomas Brown (minister of St John's, Glasgow)

-Thomas Brown (9 August 1776 – 23 January 1847) was a Presbyterian minister who served in St John's church in Glasgow.
+Thomas Brown (9 August 1776 – 23 January 1847) was a Scottish Presbyterian minister who served in St John's church in Glasgow.
 After many years in the Church of Scotland ministry he walked out during the schism known as The Disruption and joined the Free Church of Scotland.
-He was elected the second ever moderator of the Free Church in October 1843.
+He was elected the second-ever moderator of the Free Church in October 1843.

 Life

 Thomas Brown, was a minister of St. John's, Glasgow and the 2nd moderator of the Free Church.
 He was born in the parish of Closeburn, Dumfriesshire, on the 9 August 1776.

 He received the first part of his education at Wallace-Hall, in the Parish of Closeburn, under the teacher Alex.
 Mundell; and was for some time engaged in the tuition of the younger boys of that seminary, along with Dr. Robert Mundell, the son of Mr. Mundell.
 He then entered as tutor into the family of Major Hoggan of Waterside, Dumfries-shire; and, while acting in that capacity, prosecuted his studies in the University of Glasgow during two winter-sessions.
 The rest of his University education he received at Edinburgh.
 During a small portion of the time of his attendance at the Divinity Hall, he acted as Usher in an academy at Inveresk, after which he entered as tutor into the family of Dr. Hunter, Professor of Divinity, and Minister of the Tron Church, Edinburgh, where he continued for five or six years.

 Mr. Brown passed his trials for licence before the Presbytery of Edinburgh, and was licensed to preach the gospel on the 29 of August, 1804.
 He received the presentation to the Parish of Tongland, near Kirkcudbright, in September 1806, and was ordained Minister of that Parish on 26 March 1807.